Skip to content

 Composite REST Resource

-In REST-based web services, a composite resource refers to a resource that is a combination of multiple other resources.
-This is useful when you need to aggregate data from different sources into a single cohesive response.
+• In REST-based web services, a composite resource is a combination of multiple other resources aggregated into a single cohesive response.

-• A composite resource allows you to present a unified interface to the client while fetching and combining data from various data sources and remote APIs behind the scenes.
+• It allows you to present a unified interface to the client while fetching and combining data from various data sources and remote APIs behind the scenes.

 2. Client Request: